 Results were variable for how well different components of scores in 2012 predicted current status in 2016.
-Overall, there was a strong, highly significant relationship between overall scores in 2012 and 2016 (Fig. 5A; linear regression model, p < 0.001, R2 = 0.79).
+Overall, there was a strong, highly significant relationship between overall scores in 2012 and 2016 (Fig 5A; linear regression model, p < 0.001, R2 = 0.79).
 In other words, past scores are a really good predictor of future scores.
 This makes sense as overall Index scores are not expected to change much from year to year.
 The few exceptions (South Georgia and the South Sandwich Islands, Glorioso Islands and Samoa had score changes ≥ 10 points; and Estonia, Finland, Saudi Arabia, Equatorial Guinea, and Eritrea had changes ≤ -10 points) resulted from very large changes in a few goals (see results described above).
-The relationship between the ‘likely future status’ in 2012 and ‘current status’ in 2016 was still strong and highly significant (Fig. 5B; linear regression model, p < 0.001, R2 = 0.70), but weaker than the relationship between the overall scores, indicating that inclusion of the ‘likely future status’ reduces predictability.
-Higher-scoring regions tended to have overly optimistic predicted status (points below the red 1:1 line, Fig. 5B), whereas lower scoring regions tended to underestimate future status (points above the red 1:1 line, Fig. 5B).
-To directly address the ability of ‘likely future status’ to predict realized future ‘current status’, we compared predicted changes to observed changes (see Methods above) and found a non-significant, weak relationship (Fig. 5C; linear regression model, p=0.357).
+The relationship between the ‘likely future status’ in 2012 and ‘current status’ in 2016 was still strong and highly significant (Fig 5B; linear regression model, p < 0.001, R2 = 0.70), but weaker than the relationship between the overall scores, indicating that inclusion of the ‘likely future status’ reduces predictability.
+Higher-scoring regions tended to have overly optimistic predicted status (points below the red 1:1 line, Fig 5B), whereas lower scoring regions tended to underestimate future status (points above the red 1:1 line, Fig 5B).
+To directly address the ability of ‘likely future status’ to predict realized future ‘current status’, we compared predicted changes to observed changes (see Methods above) and found a non-significant, weak relationship (Fig 5C; linear regression model, p=0.357).

-Results at the goal and subgoal level were mixed.
+Results at the goal and subgoal level were mixed (Table C and Fig H in S1 File).
 There was a significant relationship, based on linear regression models, between predicted and observed change in status for habitat biodiversity (p = 0.046), mariculture (p < 0.001), and tourism & recreation (p = 0.001), suggesting the overall OHI model was effective for these goals.
 In other cases, individual or combinations of the components used to predict likely future status (trend, pressure, resilience) were significantly correlated with observed change in current status, suggesting that the OHI model was partially effective in these cases.
 Trend alone was predictive of changes in fisheries current status (food provision goal; p < 0.001).
-Resilience was predictive of the change in natural products current status (p = 0.42).
+Resilience was predictive of the change in natural products current status (p = 0.042).
 There was a significant relationship between trend and resilience for artisanal opportunities (p = 0.009 and 0.019, respectively).
 The difference between resilience and pressure measures was correlated with changes in lasting special places current status (p = 0.017).
 For many goals, however, insufficient temporal data precluded robust estimates of likely future status.
 This was demonstrated by no observed change in status from 2012 to 2016 for the carbon storage goal and species biodiversity subgoal, and a change in status for only a few regions for the habitat subgoal (only sea ice and soft-bottom habitat data change) and the coastal protection subgoal (only sea ice habitat data change).
 Furthermore, there were no changes to the data for the livelihoods and economies goal after 2013.
 It was, thus, impossible to evaluate the model in these cases.